-Hi, Today we are going to discuss how to reduce datafile size without facing “ORA-03297”.
+Hi, Today we are going to discuss how to Resize Oracle datafiles down to the minimum without facing ORA-03297.

 As we know the data-files stored our data and they are growing daily basis. suppose your data-files have grown in the past but now you want to reclaim as much space as possible, because you are short on filesystem space (mount points), or you want to move (migrate or on other mount pints) some files without moving empty blocks, or your database backup size is too large.
 Using ALTER DATABASE DATAFILE … RESIZE can reclaim the free space at the end of the datafile, down to the latest allocated extent.